DbalionisLoader/coders-portfolio/README.md

 If you like  my work, don't hesitate to contact me.
 Feel free to email me at balionisd@gmail.com whether you're interested in collaborating on a project or just want to share some amazing coding tips, I'm always keen to learn better and faster ways to make cool websites.

+# Stuff to remember
+Add new css files to .eleventy.js
+Add any new asset folder aswell!

 # Command to run

 To start local:
 eleventy --serve

+Rebuild _site folder:
+Eleventy (if global setup)